markramige/markramige.com/content/posts/tryhackme-windows-privesc-write-up.md

 ## Token Impersonation
 ### Task 16
-For this task we're exploting a vulnerability in Windows to get local privilege execution.
+For this task we're exploiting a vulnerability in Windows to get local privilege execution.
 It turns out that if our user has `SeImpersonate` or `SeAssignPrimaryToken` privileges, we can use those to gain `SYSTEM` privileges.

 ### Task 17
 We're again abusing `SeImpersonatePrivilege` with the PrintSpoofer vulnerability to escalate local access to `SYSTEM`.